 14. Kubernetes Monitoring

 One commonly known feature of Kibana is its use as a monitoring tool for Kubernetes.
-In this example, Metricbeat is used to collect metrics from operating systems, services and data sources before you use Logstash to parse and enrich your data before it is forwarded to Elasticsearch and Kibana.
+For this Kubernetes cluster manager example, Metricbeat is used to collect metrics from operating systems, services and data sources before you use Logstash to parse and enrich your data before it is forwarded to Elasticsearch and Kibana.

 15. Airline Flight Metrics Dashboard

-One of the more common use cases of Kibana that you may have previously heard of is the airline flight reporting dashboard.
+One of the more common use cases of Elasticsearch and Kibana that you may have previously heard of is the airline flight reporting dashboard.